-For Graduates of CSUN Self-Support Programs: National Licensure Exams First-Attempt Pass Rates for 2019/2020
+For Graduates of CSUN Self-Support Programs: National Licensure Exams First-Attempt Pass Rates for 2021/2022

-In addition to the coursework completed for the degree, two professional fields (speech/language pathologist and applied behavior analyst) also require both the successful completion of the master's degree and successfully passing the national licensure exam for the field in order for a graduate to become licensed to practice as a professional in the field.
-The most recent data available on pass rates for these two national licensure exams is from the 2018/2019 Academic Year.
-The data for graduates of CSUN's self-support master's degree programs in these fields who passed their respective national licensure exams on the first attempt\ are:
+In addition to the coursework completed for the degree, three professional fields (speech/language pathologist, applied behavior analyst and registered nursing) also require both the successful completion of the master's degree and successfully passing the national licensure exam for the field in order for a graduate to become licensed to practice as a professional in the field.
+The most recent data available on pass rates for these national licensure exams is from the 2021/2022 Academic Year.
+The data for graduates of CSUN's self-support master's degree programs in these fields who passed their respective national licensure exams on the first attempt are:

-- PRAXIS Examination for M.S., Communication Disorders (CSUN's fully online self-support master's program) -- 95% first attempt pass rate (National average was 89.5%). - BCBA Examination for M.S., Applied Behavior Analysis (CSUN's face-to-face on the CSUN campus self-support master's program) 92% first attempt pass rate (National average was 63%). - Students graduating from CSUN's fully online self-support master's degree in Public Health (MPH) had a 100% pass rate on the National Commission for Health Education Credentialing's Certified Health Education Specialist (CHES) exam (National average was 66%), and a 100% pass rate on the National Board of Public Health Examiners Certified in Public Health (CPH) exam (National average was 70+%).
+- PRAXIS Examination for M.S., Communication Disorders (CSUN's fully online self-support master's program) 95.3% (2021-2022) first attempt pass rate (National average was 83.1%). - BCBA Examination for M.S., Applied Behavior Analysis (CSUN's hybrid self-support master's program) 83% (2021) first attempt pass rate (National average was 66%). - National Council Licensing Examination (NCLEX) for Accelerated Bachelor of Science Nursing (CSUN'S hybrid self-support bachelor's program) 84.88% (2021-2022) first attempt pass rate (National average was 80.87%). - Students graduating from CSUN's fully online self-support master's degree in Public Health (MPH) had a 100% pass rate on the National Commission for Health Education Credentialing's Certified Health Education Specialist (CHES) exam (National average was 63%).

-\NOTE: For graduates of CSUN's self-support programs the first-time pass rates on national credentialing and licensure exams are considerably higher than the national average which includes graduates of all such masters programs from a wide range of universities nationwide who attempt the exam.
+NOTE: For graduates of CSUN's self-support programs the first-time pass rates on national credentialing and licensure exams are considerably higher than the national average which includes graduates of all such masters programs from a wide range of universities nationwide who attempt the exam.